-• The targeted focus of this MS program, i.e., service to underserved ethnic and socioeconomic communities in Florida, the US and beyond, is a proven interest and draw for underrepresented minorities and international students.
+• The targeted focus of this MD/MS dual degree program, i.e., service to underserved ethnic and socioeconomic communities in Florida, the US and beyond, is a proven interest and draw for underrepresented minorities and international students.
 Many such students/graduates are also well documented to dedicate their careers to serving these very communities of which they are members, in regions with higher numbers of diverse and underserved patients and families in Florida and the US.
+Thus, the FAU MD/MS dual degree program will likely attract and graduate higher percentages of underrepresented minorities (e.g., Blacks, Hispanics, and Native Americans) compared to other state or national medical schools not offering this unique program.
+This positions FAU COM very well to advance Liaison Committee on Medical Education and FAU COM institutional goals of: a) recruiting and retaining more ethnically diverse medical students, residents, and faculty; and b) cultivating improved cultural competency among same.